demanr/Smile-Detector/README.md

 The generated_haarcascade_grey_smile dataset was created using images from the [GENKI4K dataset](https://inc.ucsd.edu/mplab/398/) which were converted to greyscale.
 This dataset was generated using Cascade Trainer GUI.

-The haarcascade_frontalface_default and haarcascade_smile xml files are two of the OpenCV Haar Cascades, which can be found in the data folder on the [OpenCV Github](https://github.com/opencv/opencv)
+The haarcascade_frontalface_default and haarcascade_smile xml files are two of the OpenCV Haar Cascades, which can be found on the [OpenCV Github](https://github.com/opencv/opencv) under data.

 # Program use